-When asked to describe how they inject PIEDs, participants tended to outline in great detail routine practices such as swabbing, carefully preparing injecting equipment so as not to compromise its sterility, swapping the needle tips and vials, warming up the compound prior to injection, cleaning the injection site and aspirating (pulling back the plunger of the syringe prior to injecting to ensure the needle is correctly positioned away from a blood vessel).
+When asked to describe how they inject PIEDs, participants tended to outline in great detail routine practices such as swabbing, carefully preparing injecting equipment so as not to compromise its sterility, swapping the needle tips for drawing up and injecting, warming up the compound prior to injection, cleaning the injection site and aspirating (pulling back the plunger of the syringe prior to injecting to ensure the needle is correctly positioned away from a blood vessel).
 When asked what they do after injecting, participants commonly mentioned rubbing the injecting site and disposing of injecting equipment.
-In general, they paid significantly less attention to any blood remaining after injecting, and to hand washing.
+In general, they paid significantly less attention to blood remaining after injecting, and to hand washing.
 Hand washing after injecting has been identified as an important blood-borne virus transmission prevention strategy, but participants were much more likely to mention doing so and cleaning surfaces before injecting, and not after.
 This means participants may have small amounts of blood on their hands and fingertips following injecting, which can increase the potential for the transmission of blood-borne viruses, particularly hepatitis C (Hagan, 2001; Crofts et al., 1999).

 At this juncture, it is worth emphasising that attention to hygiene prior to injecting is important for minimising viral and bacterial infections.
-Our argument is not to question this attention to pre-injecting hygiene, but to illuminate the ways hygiene narratives convey and reproduce ideals of the body that may obstruct these hepatitis C prevention efforts.
+Our argument is not to question this attention to pre-injecting hygiene, but to illuminate the ways hygiene narratives convey and reproduce ideals of the body that may obstruct hepatitis C prevention efforts.
 By thinking through the model of the secure body, we can see how men who inject PIEDs pay noticeably less attention to some aspects of injecting procedure in which risk of blood-borne virus transmission may be present.
 Post-injecting routines such as rubbing the injecting site were common for the participants in this study, and references to hand washing after injecting were relatively few.
 Without wanting to overstate the risks associated with environmental transmission, it is worth noting these practices, and considering the role of conceptualisations of the body as healthy and pure in shaping blood management practices and responsibility for transmission.

 Cleanliness and trust

 In addition to informing inward-oriented hygiene practices, conceptions of PIED-consuming bodies as clean, secure and fortifiable against risk shape expressions of trust and intimacy.
-In turn, these inform blood-management practices in peer-to-peer injecting, which we found tended to be cursory.
+In turn, these conceptions inform blood-management practices in peer-to-peer injecting, which we found tended to be cursory.
 Men in this study commonly reported being injected by another person in the context of sexual relationships, with intimate partners regularly assisting with injections, particularly in hard-to-reach muscles.
 However, the most common time when participants report being injected by, or injecting, other people was during the period of initiation: a period that is known to be associated with higher rates of hepatitis C transmission in injecting drug use of other kinds (Judd et al., 2005; Maher et al., 2006).
 During initiation, men with experiences of PIED injecting were typically relied upon as sources of information, providing advice and guidance on injecting by demonstrating techniques and hygiene processes.
 For example, Joshua (46, NSW) described relying on his training partner, who had also studied nursing, to show him how to undertake his first injections, while Grant (25, NSW) explained that when he purchased his first combination of PIEDs ‘from a friend or a friend of a friend’, he asked his friend to instruct him the first time he injected.
 For Tony (27, Vic), injecting PIEDs for the first time involved re-using another man’s needle: